Accessibility: Font

 - Bolding entire blocks of text

-- Underline is reserved for hyperlinks
+- Underline, as it's reserved for hyperlinks

 Example